sagemath/sage-archive-2023-02-01/src/doc/en/numerical_sage/numpy.rst

 NumPy
 =====

-NumPy is not imported into sage initially so first at your sage prompt (or in the notebook), import numpy.
+NumPy is not imported into sage initially.
+To use NumPy, you first need to import it.

 ::

     sage: import numpy

-The basic object of computation in NumPy is arrays.
-Do the following
+The basic object of computation in NumPy is an array.
+It is simple to create an array.

 .. link